danksalot/PebbleFace1/README.md

 ![Alt text](/Screenshot.png?raw=true "Screenshot")

 Configuration is available in the app for BackgroundColor and TextColor.
-Any of the 64 available colors can be used for each.
+Any of the 64 available colors can be used for each setting.